 3. Best premium (Fellowes Powershred 79Ci 12-Sheet)

-12-sheet cross-cut, 100% jam-proof (SafeSense technology stops shredder when hands touch paper opening), SilentShred quiet motor, energy-saving mode, 6-gallon bin.
-Fellowes builds the most reliable consumer shredders — the jam-proof mechanism genuinely prevents the most common frustration with home shredders.
+12-sheet cross-cut, 100% jam-proof SafeSense technology (stops shredder when hands approach the paper opening), SilentShred quiet motor, energy-saving mode, 6-gallon bin.
+Fellowes builds the most reliable consumer shredders — the jam-proof mechanism genuinely prevents the most common home shredder frustration.
 Best for daily or near-daily use where reliability matters more than price.

 Quick comparison